wp-plugins/get-directions/readme.txt

 == Changelog ==

+= 1.24 =
-= 1.23 =
+* Removed hard coded http:// to stop issues with insecure content on https://pages = 1.23 =
 * Important, geocoding by postcode is no longer supported in the shortcode, only use lat / long.
 Change your shortcodes if using postcode before upgrading.
 Changed calls to MapQuest Open rather than MapQuest Community as MapQuest is removing this as of 31 Dec 2014, so earlier versions of this plugin may not work after 1 Jan 2015
 = 1.22 =